Mesothelioma

 Testicular Mesothelioma

 Testicular mesothelioma develops in the lining of the testicles (tunica vaginalis).
-It is quite rare, with under 300 cases ever reported.
+It is the rarest of all types, with fewer than 300 cases reported.
+Symptoms include pain and swelling of the testicle lining.

 Mesothelioma Symptoms

-The most common symptoms of mesothelioma include:
+Common symptoms of mesothelioma include:

 • Abdominal, chest, rib, shoulder, or upper back pain